Our Standards

 Clinical decisions are clinical.

-When therapist and imam disagree.
+When therapist and spiritual advisor disagree.

 It will happen.
 The protocol: the disagreement gets surfaced in the provider thread (not in front of the client), and the Clinical Advisor weighs in within two business days.
 If it’s a clinical question, the clinical view holds.
 If it’s a spiritual or scope question, the imam’s view holds.
 We document the resolution.
 We don’t paper over it.

-If a client is caught between conflicting guidance, that’s a process failure on our side — the client is told plainly, and we make it right.
+If a client is caught between conflicting guidance, that’s a process failure on our side.
+The client is told plainly, and we make it right.

 Crisis escalation.